Gourieff/comfyui-reactor-node/README.md

 - `IMAGE` - is an output with the resulted image;
   - Supported Nodes: any nodes which have images as an input;
-- `FACE_MODEL` - is an output providng a source face's model being built during the swapping process;
+- `FACE_MODEL` - is an output providing a source face's model being built during the swapping process;
   - Supported Nodes: "Save Face Model", "ReActor";

 ### Face Restoration